samw0627/cse15l-lab-reports/labreport2.md

 # Lab Report 2 - Debugging
 This lab report will detail the process of debugging the file MarkDownParse.java.
 The main goal of this program is to read and print only links in the markdown file.
-## Fix 1: Testing the imagelink file
+## Fix 1: Testing the imagelink.md file
 ### (a) Symptom
 [Here](https://github.com/samw0627/markdown-parse-revisited/blob/974bfe799475872fc8f3fbe259e67e7f659741b4/imagelink.md) is the link to the failure inducing input that prompted us to make the change.